• Skip to primary navigation

 Pao-de-Queijo-Recipe-

 Pao de Queijo is very popular in Brazil and made for many special occasions.
 I can always find them in Florida’s Farmers Market being sold individually.
-This is one of my husband's favorite things to pick up when at the farmers market.
+This is one of my husband's favorite things to pick up when at the farmer's market.

 Pao-de-Queijo-Recipe-